Special Event Partnership Funding

 - The event is/will occur annually in the destination.
 It is not a one-time only occurance.

-- The event is open to the public and does not require spectators to purchase a membership, conference registration or annual dues.
+- The event is open to the public (spectators), promotes to spectators and does not require the public (spectators) to purchase a membership, conference registration or annual dues to spectate.
 Spectator ticket charges are acceptable for gated events.

 B. HOW TO SUBMIT AN APPLICATION

-Submitting an application for 2014 RSCVA Partnership Funding is a TWO-STEP process.
+Submitting an application for 2014 RSCVA Special Event Partnership Funding is a TWO-STEP process.
 All documents outlined in the steps below must be completed and submitted by the deadline in order to be considered by the Funding Review Panel.
-If the event occurs close to/or after the October 31, 2013 application deadline, information from the previous year can be submitted in lieu of 2013 information, when applicable.
+If the event occurs close to/or after the October 31, 2013 application deadline, information from the previous year can be submitted in lieu of 2013 information, when appropriate.

 (2) Submit a written presentation of supporting documents detailed below in Section G: “Supporting Documents Required with Event Application.”
 The supporting documents should substantiate and detail the information provided in the event's online application.
-Applications will not be considered unless all of the documents in Section G are received by the final deadline of 5:00pm on Thursday, October 31, 2013.
+Applications will not be considered unless all of the documents in Section G are received by, or before, the final deadline of 5:00pm on Thursday, October 31, 2013.

 Early Application Option:

-If you would like RSCVA staff to assess your submission in advance of the final deadline, your online application and supporting documents must be submitted by 5:00pm on Monday, October 7, 2013.
+If you would like RSCVA staff to assess your submission in advance of the final deadline, your online application and supporting documents must be submitted by 5:00pm on Friday, October 4, 2013.
 Staff will then review your documents and provide feedback about missing or incomplete sections.
-Events can then make revisions and resubmit their documents by the final application deadline.
+Events can then make revisions and resubmit their final documents by the final application deadline of October 31.
 Review and feedback by RSCVA staff does not guarantee that an event will receive Partnership Funding as an independent panel makes award recommendations.